Vista-Techwerx-LLC/ManeuverPrototype/ReactRoot/LANDING-TRACKER.md

 ### Pattern Entry
 - Join the downwind at 1,017 ft MSL, about 0.7-1.0 NM from the runway
-- Fly parallel to Runway 25 (opposite heading: 065°)
+- Fly parallel to Runway 27 (opposite heading: 090° - East)
 - Maintain Vref + 20 kt

 ### Base Turn